TAbdiukov/PPSSPP-patches/guides/TDU-tp-islands.md

 Patch file in Notepad++

 We can already investigate 2 leads, in any order,
-* Investigate the patch itself
+* Investigate the patch itself.
 * Since I was courteous to make long and useful comments, we can investigate "the 08A1D250 reading". **[We will start here]**

 ### The 08A1D250 reading